Getting high-potential staff in place is just the start – you now have to develop and retain them.

 ”We’ve also had some great, great exports into the wider RBS as well, moving people into senior roles.
 We are exporting talent, which is a great thing to be known for.
 Overall I think SCS should be known for providing a great grounding in business management and commercial awareness, and somewhere that people can really springboard their career from.”

 The Procurement team at ARYZTA, the global specialty baker and food service group, is less mature than at Diageo and RBS.
 But the team also aims to be seen as a ‘talent incubator and exporter’ – a source of commercially minded people, who thrive on change and can add value across a number of other functions within the business.

 Having recently built the new team, retaining and developing the talent is a priority for Jennifer Kirkwood, Global Procurement Head of Capabilities at ARYZTA.

 It is also important to involve employees when setting the vision and strategy for the function.
-When employees have a say in the direction of the organization, they feel that their contributions are valued more highly.
+When employees have a say in the direction of the organisation, they feel that their contributions are valued more highly.

 There is also a large emphasis on open communication.
-One of the most effective ways to build accountability is by clearly communicating the direction of and issues within the organization, while ensuring that employees feel comfortable expressing concerns and providing feedback on areas they think can be improved.
+One of the most effective ways to build accountability is by clearly communicating the direction of and issues within the organisation, while ensuring that employees feel comfortable expressing concerns and providing feedback on areas they think can be improved.